 Places Where a Combustible Dust Accident Can Occur

 If a given workplace environment generates dust, it is very likely to be vulnerable to a combustible dust explosion.
-Remember that dust isn’t merely what collects on surfaces that go extended periods without seeing use; there are, in fact, many ways to generate this type of particulate matter.
+Remember that dust isn’t merely what collects on surfaces that go extended periods without seeing use.
+There are, in fact, many ways to generate this type of particulate matter.
 Dust can be created by the cutting, crushing, polishing, grinding, shaping, recycling, or processing of certain materials.

 Confined spaces are particularly susceptible to incidents with combustible dust, as explosions cannot occur unless there is an adequate concentration of “fuel” in the air.